What are the Clojure Tools?

 java [java-opt*] -cp classpath clojure.main [init-opt*] [main-opt] [arg*]

-tool makes it easier to run Clojure programs.
+Thus, the Clojure CLI tool makes it easier to run Clojure programs.
 It saves

-you having to type out a gnarly Java
+you having to type out a gnarly Java command and make it work on different

 environments (windows, linux, mac etc).
 However, it orchestrates the building

-of the classpath by calling out to tools.deps
+of the classpath by calling out to tools.deps.

 tools.deps

-is a Clojure libary responsible for managing your dependencies.
+tools.deps is a Clojure libary responsible for managing your dependencies.

 It does the following things: